Comprehensive Guidance On Medicaid Planning

 An important part of comprehensive estate planning is careful consideration of possible or probable future health care needs.
 While many people live active, vigorous lives to the end, many others end up needing care in a facility or in their homes in their later years.

-If you reach a time of life when you can no longer care for yourself and need to live in a long-term care facility or receive in-home assistance for daily living, the cost factor is an enormous consideration.
+If you reach a time in your life when you can no longer care for yourself and need to live in a long-term care facility or receive in-home assistance for daily living, the cost factor is an enormous consideration.

 - Privately-paid long-term care is prohibitively expensive for many people, costing up to $5,000 or $6,000 per month.
 Many people do not have vast savings that would cover such costs for very long.